robby-rob/spacex-de-challenge/README.md

 Use it to pull data about SpaceX launches to answer the queries below (documentation on responses
 here: https://docs.spacexdata.com)

 a.
 Which drone ships has received the most successful successive landings by falcon 9 booster?
+List landing drone ships in order from most successful successive landings to least.

 b.
-List landing drone ships in order from most successful successive landings to least.
+Which payload nationality has been on the most launches?
+List nationalities and the count of launches that the nationality has been up on from most to least launches.

 ## Plan